AsifAliAzim/Productbox-Tack/README.md

 - Certificate
 - Passport

-These are clickable buttons and once user clicks on it, user should be asked if he wants to use camera or gallery.
+These are clickable buttons and once user clicks on it, user should be asked if he wants to use camera or gallery.  ===> (Done)
 The supported formats will be extension of images e.g. `PNG & JPG`.

 Also, user should be able to upload PDF which means he can select documents as well.
 Once user upload his documents/images by using camera or gallery, the documents/images should appear as a thumbnail as shown in the screenshot.
-If user clicks on that button again, it should display that document on full screen.
-The data should remain as long as user does not close the application or clicks on the back icon on top left corner.
+If user clicks on that button again, it should display that document on full screen. ===> (Done) The data should remain as long as user does not close the application or clicks on the back icon on top left corner.

 The slider on the top should be functional and must suggest how many documents are uploaded.
 The done button will be unresponsive though it should remain disabled until all 4 documents are uploaded.
 Once all documents are uploaded, the done button should change its color to a more appropriate color that you think fits here considering our app's design.